tytydraco/yessleep/out/My_parents_told_me_not_to_look_back_I_didnt_listen.md

 “Wait, why is there fresh blood?”
 Chris questioned with wide eyes.

-We looked at one another, eyes widened.
-“Uhm, maybe the weather affected them…right?”
-Evelyn said with an unsettling smile.

 “I am not going to continue this journey.
 I don’t wanna die!”
 Linette screamed.

 “Look, even if you wanna turn back, its impossible.
 We have come this far into the forest.
 The 6 of us will always be together.
 For now, lets get out of this monstrosity.”
 I assured.

-“Not gonna lie, I am quite invested to find out what happened,” Chris said, dragging the rest to agree.
-We continued the journey reluctantly without any choice.

 After walking a little longer on the bodies with our lives depended on the rays coming from the torch, we reached a proper, walkable surface again.
 The strong smell slowly diffused away from our noses, fading away into the darkness.

 “It’s gone,” Everyone heaved a sigh of relief.

 Then, something struck our eyes.
 Somehow, we could see a small building in the darkness.
 As we got closer to it, it looked like a small wooden cabin, surrounded by tall, crooked trees.
-The air around us got thinner as well.

 “Is that..is that your house?”
 Jane stuttered.

 I could not believe my eyes.
 There used to be sunshine, greenery, life here.
 The place had turned completely upside down, becoming unrecognisable.
-I stood there, stunned at what I had seen.

 “Is this why your parents warned you to not come back?”
 Joel asked.

 “I don’t know.
 You know what?
 Let's go inside the house to take a look.”
 I replied, with tears forming in my eyes.
-The place that was once filled with my memories, had turned into some kind of horror movie.

 The wooden floorboards creaked under our weight as we stepped into the house.
 I could feel my heartbeat in my ears.
 The air was thick, too thick to breathe properly, and it smelled like mold mixed with something…older.
 Like the scent of time standing still.
 Everything was exactly how I left it; The faded brown couch, the cracked mirror by the hallway, my old shoes at the doorway, still muddied from my last time here.

 “This place gives me the creeps,” Joel whispered.